IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/create-an-ivi-service.md

     application {
         enabled = true
         services {
-            // Register the account service to the application. addHost(accountServiceHost)
+            // Register the accounts service to the application. addHost(accountsServiceHost)
         }
     }
 }